 Do a little leisurely shopping for cool weather clothes

 Take some videos of Denver for my Mexican friends

 Do some writing and research for my blogs and books

 Sounds pretty stressful, right?

 Of course it doesn’t.
 The weeks right before you leave the U.S. for your part-time life as an expat should not be spent in panic mode.
 It should be spent relaxing and enjoying your friends.

 From time to time, a person tells me that having a life divided between two countries would just be too much trouble, too hectic for them.
 I hope the above schedule demonstrates that in fact, living in two countries can be less complicated than living in one.

 If you are reading my blog, you are probably considering the life.
 From time to time, I like to cover the mundane mechanics of the part-time expat life (rather than writing about Mexican legends or a particular part of Mexico).

-Developing two habits has made the big difference in how easy the expat life has become.
+Developing two habits makes the big difference in how easy the part-time expat life in Mexico can become.
 The habits are minimalism and maintenance.

 One look into my storage unit in Denver explains a good bit of why simplicity is key.
 My possessions fill about a third of the smallest unit you can rent.
 Once you begin a two-country lifestyle, you have to evaluate the clutter right out of your life.
 You do not want to be waist deep in some freezing storage unit trying to find which box has your winter coat.